 Fig. 2.
-Axially vibrating beam with tip masses
+Elastically supported beam

-Two boundary conditions have to be written for the concentrated masses at both ends of the beam in Fig. 2 since two integration constants ( $C_1$ , $C_2$ ) are obtained in the solution of second order differential equation of motion.
-The dimensional boundary conditions written for the left and the right ends of axially vibrating beam with two concentrated masses are given, respectively, as [11]
+Two boundary conditions have to be written for the elastically supported beam in Fig. 2 since two integration constants (C_1, C_2) are obtained in the solution of second order differential equation of motion.
+The dimensional boundary conditions written for the left and the right ends of axially vibrating beam are given, respectively, as [11]